ammar-khan/prepare-yourself-for-future-career/tips.md

 >Remember, interview is bi directional
 >
->Employer will ask about about services you can provide
+>Employer will ask about services you can provide
 >
 >Employee will ask about growth, learning, incentives and culture of the organisation